 It is one of the most popular museums in the world and one of the most visited.
 If you’re looking for a museum with “street cred,” this is one that is notable.

 The Prado Museum is located at Calle de Ruiz de Alarcón, 23, 28014 Madrid, Spain.
-The National Botanical Garden is right next to the Prado and the famous Retiro Park is just a few blocks away.
-It is open daily from 10 to 8 except for on Sunday when it is open from 10 to 5.
-It costs 7.50 Euros ($8.90 USD).
+The National Botanical Garden is right next to the Prado, and the famous Retiro Park is just a few blocks away.
+It is open daily from 10 to 8 except for on Sunday when it is open from 10 to 7.
+It costs 15 Euros (around $16 USD).
+You can get an audio guide for 5 Euros ($5.35 USD) and a guided tour for an additional 10 Euros (around $10.75 USD).

 Time for Tapas, a Spanish Tradition